 If you need help with more, here is a great cheat sheet to check out!

-Excel can be a powerful tool to track your spending and create a budget.
+Excel is one of the best budgeting tools to track your spending.
 It’s not hard to create an Excel budget.
 By following this step-by-step guide, you will learn how to make a budget in Excel.

 The best part is that you can use Excel online for free using Google Sheets.
 You’ll have the tools right at your fingertips, so you don’t have to pay for an expensive program or other alternatives.

 If you don’t want to create your own budget template, you can also check out personal finance software to see if it’s right for you.
 Many options are available today like Mint and Empower, making it easy for everyone to find the one that works best for their needs!

 Now that you’ve learned how to make a budget in Excel, why not try it out?
 Good luck with planning the budget of your dreams!